-The former Inter boss had a difficult relationship with the young striker during his time in Italy but suggests that the 22-year-old is at the perfect club to continue developing
+The former Inter coach had a difficult relationship with the young striker during his time in Italy, but suggests the 22-year-old is at the perfect club to continue developing

-The Portuguese endured a fractious relationship with the mercurial striker during his time in Italy and often argued with the Italy international over his off-field behaviour.
+The Portuguese endured a fractious relationship with the mercurial striker during his time in Italy, and often argued with the Italian international over his off-field behaviour.

 However, Mourinho has moved to play down any suggestions of a rift between himself and Balotelli, insisting that he found the player amusing.